rodgzilla/teaching/deep_nlp/lesson_03.md

 animation](http://cs231n.github.io/convolutional-networks/).
 Secondly,
 we see that we do not specify the *shape* of images that the layer will take as input, only their number of channels.
-This is a specificity of convolutions, the sliding operation does not depends on the size of the input.
+This is a specificity of convolutions, the sliding operation does not depend on the size of the input.
 Only the shape of the output will depend on it.

 ```python